- 23/09/2023

 Is visiting the Tatacoa Desert worth it?

 Yes, it is!
 Even though it’s a little adventure to get there, we think that you will have a great time.
-There is no other desert in the country that is a beautiful as Tatacoa and it is still one of the best kept secrets of Colombia.
+There is no other desert in the country that is as beautiful as Tatacoa and it is still one of the best-kept secrets of Colombia.
 It seems like the Tatacoa Desert has not yet been discovered too much by tourism.

-During our stay in September we only saw a hand-full of foreign tourists.
+During our stay in September, we only saw a handful of foreign tourists.
 The locals are super friendly and not used too much to tourism yet, which makes the trip to the Tatacoa Desert an authentic experience.
-Moreover, Tatacoa Desert is not the typical desert you would expect, which makes it a unique landmark.
-We’ve had so much fun exploring El Cuzsco (Red Desert) and Los Hoyos (Grey Desert) and get lost in the maze of sand formations.
+Moreover, the Tatacoa Desert is not the typical desert you would expect, which makes it a unique landmark.
+We’ve had so much fun exploring El Cuzsco (Red Desert) and Los Hoyos (Grey Desert) and getting lost in the maze of sand formations.
 And if you’re lucky, you’ll see crystal clear skies.
 So if a little adventure is something that you look for when traveling through Colombia, then the Tatacoa Desert won’t disappoint.